jpswade/jpswade.github.io/_posts/2010-11-29-networking-problems-solved-using-mains.md

   - networking
   - wireless
 ---
-We&#8217;ve all been there.
+We've all been there.
 You want to network your computers and devices together around your house.

-The problem arises when you realise that hard wiring isn&#8217;t all that fun and wireless can be unreliable and slow.
+The problem arises when you realise that hard wiring isn't all that fun and wireless can be unreliable and slow.

-_So what&#8217;s the solution?_ **HomePlug!**
+_So what's the solution?_ **HomePlug!**

 <!--more-->